d6o/TumblrDownloader/README.md

 # TumblrDownloader
-Download all imagens from a Tumblr, in highest resolution
+Download all imagens from a Tumblr

 ## Screenshots